FarronF/limerick-council-meetings/meetings/2022/04/12-Monthly Meeting of Municipal District of Adare-Rathkeale/Minutes - Monthly Meeting of Municipal District of Adare-Rathkeale - 8th March 2022.md

 The Cathoirleach welcomed the A/Senior Executive Engineer, Executive Engineer and

-Assistant Engineer, Mid West National Road Design Office to the Meeting.--- 3
+Assistant Engineer, Mid West National Road Design Office to the Meeting.
+---
+3

 The Executive Engineer updated Members on the proposals for the N21 Coolanoran